papanito/ansible-role-cloudflared/README.md

 ### Cloudflare single service parameters

-As with previous versions of this roles you can use the [single service configuration style](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/configuration/ingress#single-service-configuration)
+As with previous versions of this roles you can use the [single service configuration style][single service]

 > If you need to proxy traffic to only one local service, you can do so using the config file.
 As an alternative, you can set up single-service configuration